 When the host server breaks down, you would want to have a most recent backup that is as recent as possible, as you could potentially lose lots of information since the last backup.
 Two additional problems are accidental deletion and software corruption: by the time the damage is noticed, the oldest “good” backup may have already been cleaned up.

-Tip #3: How to uncover the interdependencies of Hyper-V virtual machine backups
+Tip #3: How to uncover the interdependencies of virtual machines

 Running a backup on a “regular” physical server is much less complicated than backing up a Hyper-V host, for the simple reason that you are dealing with several servers at a time that reside on shared storage and other resources offered by the host.